decred/dcrdevdocs/docs/protocol-p2p-network/initial-block-download.md

 hashes in the message, trying each hash in the order they were received.
 If it finds a matching hash, it replies with 500 block inventories starting with the next block from that point.
-But if there is no matching hash (besides the stopping hash), it assumes the only block the two nodes have in common is block 0 and so it sends an `inv` starting with block 1 (the same `inv` message seen several illustrations above).
+But if there is no matching hash (besides the stop hash), it assumes the only block the two nodes have in common is block 0 and so it sends an `inv` starting with block 1 (the same `inv` message seen several illustrations above).